a11ywatch/docs/docs/pagespeed.md

 title: PageSpeed
 ---

 Core Web Vitals are a set of speed metrics that are part of Google’s Page Experience signals used to measure user experience.
 We retrieve them using Google’s PageSpeed Insights API externally and internally.
-It’s free but limited to a daily quota.

 ## Settings